 And there’s plenty more of this conflict described here.
 The FDA wanted to regulate sunscreen by banning use of the name for ineffective products.
 The White House just wanted them listed as ineffective.
 The FDA wanted over-the-counter sales of the morning-after pill.
 The White House wanted sales restricted behind the counter.

-And the White House ends up winning all these fights.
-They see the FDA as “hopelessly naïve” do-gooders who don’t understand the implications of their actions.
+It seems the White House ends up winning all these fights. [cont’d] They see the FDA as “hopelessly naïve” do-gooders who don’t understand the implications of their actions.
 This of course reflects on them as the hopelessly naïve ones, thinking that Republicans will somehow stop their attacks if they never use the power vested in them by the Constitution.
 The obsession with message and image has real consequences for policy.

 The article explains how the Bush Administration first tampered with the FDA’s independence, and that the White House under Obama has really done the same thing, if for different reasons.
 The Bush Administration just didn’t want the regulations.
 The Obama Administration just didn’t want the risk associated with the regulations.
 But the impact is exactly the same; it doesn’t matter what’s in the heart of those stopping the regulations.
 “Employees here waited eight long years for deliverance that didn’t come,” said one top FDA official.